Instructor: Bob Potter

 Through a wide range of visual images, profiles of the artists, and historical context, this course will explore the artists, the people they painted and photographed, and the changing historical events and artistic movements that influenced society and the art of portraiture over the past 300 years.
 The program will also include recommended reading lists, relevant films, online sources of information, and handouts for class discussion covering the artists from each period being discussed.

 If you would like to learn more about the class descriptions, please click the link.

-Advanced reservations required for the series: please contact the Education Department at 860.443.2545 x110 or firstname.lastname@example.org.
+Advanced reservations are required for the series.
+Please contact the Education Department at 860.443.2545 x110 or firstname.lastname@example.org.

 Bob Potter is a graduate of Syracuse University’s School of Visual and Performing Arts.
 He spent his early career as an art director and creative director for leading media companies including Scholastic Magazines, Time Warner, and National Geographic.
 Over the past decade, he helped create an innovative art therapy program for Save The Children, was a corporate development officer for the National Gallery of Art in Washington, DC, and headed all marketing and communications for the Mystic Seaport Museum.
 Most recently, he launched a professional development program for art students at the Lyme Academy College of Fine Arts and is a docent at the Yale Center For British Art.